dbos-inc/dbos-docs/docs/index.md

 - **DBOS Cloud** - A transactional serverless platform for deploying DBOS Transact applications to the cloud with built-in high performance, scalability, fault tolerance, and database time travel.

-You want to build your next database-backed application with DBOS because:
+You want to build your next backend application with DBOS because:

 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It's simple**.
 Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or [deploy them to DBOS cloud](./getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
 Store your data in Postgres&mdash;we'll manage the transactions for you.